paulwoodman/oosto/README.md

 --------------

-** Playbook Debugging and Connection Logging
+## Enabling Playbook Debugging and Connection Logging

 Ansible allows you to enable debug logging at a number of levels.
 Most importantly, at both the playbook run level, and the network connection level.
 Having that info will become invaluable with your future troubleshooting efforts.